 The following are symptoms of osteoarthritis (OA):

 Weight-bearing joints such as hips, knees, and feet are more prone to OA.
 It is important to note that many people have OA but don’t experience any symptoms.
+Often, the onset is gradual with only one or a few joints.
 The symptoms of OA can be made worse by overusing the joints.

 Most doctors use a number of methods to diagnose OA including:

-Treatments include physical therapy to improve mobility and flexibility, medications to manage pain, and surgery.
+Treatments include physical therapy to improve mobility and flexibility, weight management, medications to manage pain, and surgery.

 Talk to your physiotherapist or occupational therapist about "aids of daily living" such as canes, walkers, and braces if you have OA.